 - 8 large Hatch Chiles (about ¼ pound each when raw)

 - 8 large eggs

 - salt and freshly cracked black pepper

-Carefully, using a small paring knife or your fingers, make a slit in each of the peppers to open them, keeping the stem intact and the pepper whole, gently remove all of the seeds.
-Place the peppers, open side up in the pan.
+- Open the chiles and remove the seeds.
+Use a paring knife to make a slit in each of the peppers to open them, keeping them as intact as possible.
+Then remove all of the seeds.
+(Unless you want the added heat.)
+Place the peppers, slit side up in the pan.

-Place the pan in the 375°F preheated oven just until the eggs are cooked, about 15 minutes.
+- Bake.
+Place the pan in the 375°F preheated oven just until the eggs are cooked, 15 to 20 minutes.